-In organizational risk management, Risk Tolerance and Risk Appetite are two fundamental concepts.
+In organizational risk management, understanding risk tolerance vs. risk appetite is critical to finding a balance between taking and controlling risk.
 These concepts are applied in areas such as business investing, decision making, cybersecurity risk management, and overall finance.

 While these concepts complement each other, they do have different meanings.
-A simple distinction is this:
+A simple distinction of risk tolerance vs. risk appetite is this:

-And there’s a bit more to it.
+Of course, there’s more to it than that.
 So, in this article, I’ll explain risk tolerance and appetite, including how they are related, and how they differ from each other, especially in types or levels.
 Additionally, let’s delve into:

 Let’s get started.